-There are many of us that did not get to learn how to ride a bike when we were kids but that does not mean that we cannot get a second chance at that as adults.
-You would be surprised that are many adults that did not learn this necessary skill, and it is never late to start!
+Many of us did not get to learn how to ride a bike when we were kids but that does not mean that we cannot get a second chance at that as adults.
+You would be surprised that many adults did not learn this necessary skill, and it is never too late to start!

 Patience is the key here, don’t feel like someone is forcing you to learn this, you want this!
 That is why you are here, trying to learn how to ride a bike.
-You will be tired and you will get frustrated a lot but you really shouldn’t give up.
-Improvise how you approach the situation and you will definitely come out victorious through this whole process.
+You will be tired and you will get frustrated a lot but don’t give up.

 With that being said, let’s get started!

 1. Prepare To Ride With The Best Gear

 Before you start to learn to ride, you have to do some preparation and that includes getting the perfect bike for yourself and the necessary gear.
 There is no starting without it so make sure that you are well-equipped with them, after all, you can’t bike without a bike, can you?

 You need to get a bike that perfectly fits you, these are the following types of bikes that you can go for